 Remember recording of footage on the screens during panels is prohibited (see below: No Video or Audio Recording of Movie and TV Panels).
-This includes Google Glasses.
+This includes Google Glass.
 You cannot wear Google Glasses during footage viewing in any program room.
-If your Google Glasses are prescription, please bring a different pair of glasses to use during these times.
+If your Google Glass are prescription, please bring a different pair of glasses to use during these times.

 No Handcarts, Trolleys, Rolling Luggage, or Oversized Strollers in the Exhibit Hall

 Please be aware that, due to safety reasons, no handcarts, trolleys, rolling luggage, or oversized strollers are allowed in the Exhibit Hall.
 Attendees found on the exhibit floor with these items will be removed from Exhibit Hall.